sira313/TWCARTY/src/blog/modify-theme.md

 To change the default colors on this site, you can use the [DaisyUI Theme Generator](https://daisyui.com/theme-generator/) or manually customize them to suit your preferences.

-Here's the sample of `custom theme` that i used for my another project website [sdn19periji](https://sdn19periji.sch.id).
+Here's the sample of `custom theme` that i used in this site.
 ```
 @plugin "daisyui/theme" {
   name: "light";